eyanoapp/opensigl/docs/en/payroll-processes/indice.md

 # Scenario Analysis for Payroll Calculation in the Index System

-# 💰 Payroll Calculation with BHIMA
+# 💰 Payroll Calculation with OpenSIGL

-The **BHIMA** system provides a robust and flexible method for calculating employee payrolls, including the allocation (or "ventilation") of local allowances and bonuses.
+The **OpenSIGL** system provides a robust and flexible method for calculating employee payrolls, including the allocation (or "ventilation") of local allowances and bonuses.
 This system is based on a series of **index-based constants** that allow accurate and individualized payroll computation, especially in environments where **grade and experience** significantly affect earnings.

 ## ⚙️ Core Payroll Calculation Constants